durgesh30508/Leetcode-Challenge/README.md

 # Leetcode-Challenge.
-Solution of May Leetcode Challenge.
+Solutions of May Leetcode Challenge.
 Happy Leetcoding.